Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 This section describes the steps to register your {{< TransferCFT/axwayvariablesComponentLongName  >}} with {{< TransferCFT/suitevariablesFlowManager  >}}.
 The procedure is the same for either an on-premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}, with the exception of the two steps described in [Define the {{< TransferCFT/suitevariablesFlowManager  >}} Agent](#Define).

 All commands in this section are performed using CFTUTIL unless stated otherwise.
-For details on the UCONF parameters referenced in this section, please see <a href="" class="MCXref xref">UCONF: Central Governance options</a>.
+For details on the UCONF parameters referenced in this section, please see [UCONF: Central Governance options]().

 #### Define UCONF parameters used for {{< TransferCFT/axwayvariablesComponentLongName  >}} instance identification

 Set the parameters used to identify a Transfer CFT instance.
 Follow these guidelines, otherwise the registration will fail:

 - The length of the `cft.instance_id` value is limited to 24 characters.
-- The address set in <span class="code">`cft.full_hostname`</span> must be reachable from {{< TransferCFT/suitevariablesFlowManager >}} or a Flow Manager Agent (for a SaaS deployment).
+- The address set in `cft.full_hostname` must be reachable from {{< TransferCFT/suitevariablesFlowManager >}} or a Flow Manager Agent (for a SaaS deployment).

 ```
 uconfset id=cft.instance_id, value=<cft_id>